Professional Identity

 Can I use a "Known As" name?

 Yes, many people use a different name professionally than they do legally.
-However, for tax, insurance, and payroll, your employer must have your legal name on file.
+However, for tax, insurance, and payroll, your employer must have your legal name on file to match HMRC records.

 Will this affect my NI number?

 No. Your National Insurance number stays the same for life.
-Updating your name simply ensures that the record attached to that number is correct.
+Updating your name simply ensures that the contributions attached to that number are accurately logged under your new legal identity.